tonikarttunen/LocationAwareAppProject/README.md

 ## Foursquare API v2 for iOS License

-The following license applies to the Foursquare API:

 Copyright (C) 2011-2013 Ba-Z Communication Inc. All rights reserved.

 Redistribution and use in source and binary forms, with or without